francescogerardomarra/its/modulo26/4_security.md

 In the following example:

-- When the user tries to access a protected resource (e.g., `/protected-resource`), Spring Security will first check if the user is authenticated.
+- When the user tries to access a protected resource (e.g. `/protected-resource`), Spring Security will first check if the user is authenticated.
 - Since the user is not authenticated, Spring Security will create a new HTTP session and generate a `JSESSIONID` cookie, which is sent to the client.
 - **Important**: The initial session is **not tied to any authenticated user**.
-It is created solely to facilitate future redirection (i.e., the "saved request" for the user's original destination).
+It is created solely to facilitate future redirection (i.e. the "saved request" for the user's original destination).
 This session is not used for authentication but for preserving the user’s destination until they log in.
 - The user will be redirected to the login page (`/login`).
 - The client (browser) will be redirected to the default login page (`/login`).
 - The `JSESSIONID` cookie will be included in the request to ensure the session is maintained across the redirection, even though the user is not yet authenticated.
 - Spring Security automatically generates a login form for the user.
 - The form will typically have fields for the username and password, and the user is expected to enter their credentials.
-- Once the user submits the login form with their credentials (e.g., username `user`, password `password`), a `POST` request is sent back to the server.
+- Once the user submits the login form with their credentials (e.g. username `user`, password `password`), a `POST` request is sent back to the server.
 - The `JSESSIONID` cookie is included in this request to maintain the session while processing the authentication.
 - After the server validates the user's credentials, Spring Security will authenticate the user and store the authentication information in the session (`SecurityContext`).
 - To protect against session fixation attacks, by default the old session is invalidated, and a new session with a new `JSESSIONID` is created.
 - **Session fixation** is a security vulnerability where an attacker tricks a user into using a known session ID; Spring Security enables "session fixation protection" by default.
 - The session (`JSESSIONID`) is now associated with the authenticated user's information.
-- The user will then be redirected to the originally requested protected resource (e.g., `/protected-resource`).
+- The user will then be redirected to the originally requested protected resource (e.g. `/protected-resource`).
 - On subsequent requests, the client sends the new `JSESSIONID` cookie to prove that the session exists and the user is authenticated.
 - Spring Security uses the session to confirm the user's authentication, granting access to the protected resource.